Comb: Nit comb

 Specialized combs such as "flea combs" or "nit combs" can be used to remove macroscopic parasites and cause them damage by combing.
 A comb with teeth fine enough to remove nits is sometimes called a "fine-toothed comb", as in the metaphoric usage "go over [something] with a fine-toothed comb", meaning to search closely and in detail.
 Sometimes in this meaning, "fine-toothed comb" has been reanalysed as "fine toothcomb" and then shortened to "toothcomb", or changed into forms such as "the finest of toothcombs".

 Afro pick

-This type of comb has loose, thick teeth and is usually used on kinky or Afro-textured hair.
+An Afro pick is a type of comb having long, thick teeth which is usually used on kinky or Afro-textured hair.
 It is longer and thinner than the typical comb, and it is sometimes worn in the hair.
+The history of the Afro pick dates back at least 5,000 years, as a practical tool that may also have cultural and political meaning.

 Unbreakable plastic comb

 An unbreakable plastic comb is a comb that, despite being made of plastic rather than (more expensive) metal, does not shatter into multiple pieces if dropped on a hard surface such as bathroom tiles, a hardwood floor, or pavement.
 Such combs were introduced in the mid-twentieth century.
-Today most plastic combs are unbreakable as technology has reached a point of understanding the causation of brittleness in these products.
+Today, most plastic combs are unbreakable, as advancements in plastic manufacturing have continuously improved the durability of the material.